Storage Services at CHPC

 ***Remember that you should always have an additional copy or possibly multiple copies, on independent storage systems, for any crucial/critical data.
 While storage systems built with data resiliency mechanisms (such as RAID and erasure coding mentioned in the offerings listed below or other similar technologies) allow for multiple component failures, they do not offer any protection for large scale hardware failures, software failures leading to corruption, or for accidental deletion or overwriting of data.
 Please take the necessary steps to protect your data to the level you deem necessary.***

-CHPC currently allows CHPC PIs with sponsored research projects to buy-in to file storage at a price determined based on cost recovery.
+CHPC currently allows CHPC PIs with sponsored research projects to buy-in group level file storage at a price determined based on cost recovery.
 A more detailed description of this storage offering is available.
-The current pricing is $150/TB for the lifetime of the hardware which is purchased with a 5 year warranty.
+The current pricing is $150/TB for the lifetime of the hardware which is purchased with a 5 year warranty, and we are usually able to get an additional 2 years of warranty added after purchase.
 CHPC purchases the hardware for this storage in bulk and then sells it to individual groups in TB quantities, so depending on the amount of group storage space you are interested in purchasing, CHPC may have the storage to meet your needs on hand.
 Please contact us by emailing firstname.lastname@example.org and request to meet with us to discuss your needs and timing.
 BY DEFAULT THIS SPACE IS NOT BACKED UP, HOWEVER CHPC PROVIDES A BACK UP OPTION.

 NOTE -- March 2019: We are no longer offering backup of NEW group spaces to tape.
 We will continue to provide backups of group spaces for which groups who have already purchased tapes.
 Details of the new options for backup of group spaces are given in CHPC's Spring 2019 Newsletter as well as in the Backup section below.